-Ambiguous stimuli are useful for assessing individual’s biases toward positivity or negativity.
-Images of surprised faces presented without context could convey a positive expression (reacting to a surprise party), or a negative expression (seeing a car crash).
-The degree to which an individual tends to interpret ambiguity as negative measures their “valence bias” and characterizes their affective style.
-Currently, the most well validated sets of ambiguous stimuli for assessing valence bias include nonverbal signals (images of faces and scenes).
-This study contributes a set of ambiguous words (as well as lexically-matched clear-valence words) to further capture emotional bias toward positivity and negativity.
-Using an initial list of 59 ambiguous words chosen from existing stimuli sets, 103 participants rated each word as positive or negative.
-The final list comprised 32 words with ratings indicative of dual valence interpretations (low response consensus in ratings and relatively slow response times).
-To demonstrate generalizability in valence bias, we compared ratings of this final set of words (16 positive, 16 negative, and 32 ambiguous) to ratings of faces and scenes in a new sample of 84 adults (34 female, 50 male).
+Ambiguous stimuli are useful for assessing individuals’ biases toward positivity or negativity.
+For example, images of surprised faces presented without context could convey a positive (unexpected gift) or negative meaning (seeing a car crash).
+The degree to which an individual tends to interpret ambiguity as negative measures their valence bias and characterizes their affective style.
+Currently, the most well-validated sets of ambiguous stimuli for assessing valence bias include nonverbal signals (images of faces and scenes), overlooking an inherent ambiguity in verbal signals (language).
+This study contributes a set of ambiguous words (and lexically-matched clear-valence words) to further capture bias toward positivity and negativity.
+Using an initial list of 630 words chosen from existing stimulus sets, 103 participants rated each word as positive or negative.
+From these pilot data, we selected 32 words with dual valence ambiguity (i.e., low response consensus in ratings and relatively slow response times) and 32 words with clear valence (16 positive, 16 negative).
+To demonstrate generalizability in valence bias, we compared ratings of this final set of words to ratings of faces and scenes in a new sample of 84 adults (34 female, 50 male).
 Valence bias for ambiguous words was significantly correlated with ratings for ambiguous (surprised) faces (r(82) = .23, p = .039) and scenes (r(82) = .48, p < .001).
-This suggests that these ambiguous words capture valence bias just as well as ambiguous images and thus provide a useful new way to measure valence bias.
+These findings suggest that valence bias generalizes to linguistic ambiguity and provide a novel measure of valence bias.

 Corresponding authors must register with the system BEFORE before submitting any abstracts.
 This allows for multiple submissions without duplicating contact information.
 Submissions can be edited up until the deadline.